QuantEcon/lecture-python-programming.myst/lectures/functions.md

 We will use more advanced syntaxes such as {any}`list comprehensions <list_comprehensions>` to test our solutions against a list of inputs.

-If you are unfamiliar with these concepts, feel free to come back later.
+If you are not familiar with these concepts, feel free to come back later.

 ```{exercise-start}